SaschaZeGerman/loginbuddy/README.md

 **IMPORTANT:** Use the example browser client at **http://local.loginbuddy.net** to try out your configurations with your desired providers.
 This gives you and idea how loginbuddy works without having to write a single line of code!
 Once you have done that, get going, it is easy!

 Loginbuddy is an API based solution which means no special libraries are required.
-In the end you could use 'curl' if you like!

 Loginbuddy provides exactly one API to initialize the flow.
-This must be called using a browser, the repsonse is HTML:
+This must be called using a browser, the response is HTML:

 **Request**

-- URL :/provider.jsp
+- URL: /provider.jsp
 - Method: POST/ GET
 - Content-Type: application-x-www-form-urlencoded
 - Parameters:
   * *redirect_uri*: this must match one of the values configured in **config.json[loginbuddy.clients]**
   * *state*: a state value, opaque to loginbuddy but used for session handling
   * *provider* (optional): if provided, it must match one of the values configured at **config.json[loginbuddy.providers]**.
-If this value is provided loginbuddy will skip the **provider-selection-screen**
+If this value is provided loginbuddy will skip the **provider-selection-screen**.
+Otherwise an HTML page will be presented to the resource_owner.

 **OAuth dance between loginbuddy, resource_owner and OpenID Provider**